St Nicholas Church, Leicester: Medieval parish church

 During the 11th century the tower was completed to its present height and a (lost) spire was constructed.
 The westernmost two bays of the south aisle and the south and now blocked western doorways also date to this phase of construction.

-In in 1107 the parish was granted to the Canons of the College of St Mary de Castro and passed to Leicester Abbey on its foundation in 1143 remaining in its possession until the Abbey was suppressed during the Dissolution of the Monasteries.
+In 1107 the parish was granted to the Canons of the College of St Mary de Castro and passed to Leicester Abbey on its foundation in 1143 remaining in its possession until the Abbey was suppressed during the Dissolution of the Monasteries.

 In c.
 1220 the dedication was changed to St Nicholas.
 The early dedication of the church is not certain, however a chronicle of Leicester Abbey mentions a church near the Forum dedicated to St Augustine and St Columba lost by the time of writing.
 However the chronicler is seemingly unaware of the dedication change at St Nicholas so it is reasonable to suppose both that St Nicholas Church was meant and that the dedication was original to the time of the Anglo-Saxon minster.
 The new dedication, Nicholas of Smyrna, the patron of sailors, merchants, and pawn brokers, was likely chosen because of the proximity of the Soar river port just west of the church and the parish's vibrant commercial life.